 The Call for Nominations typically is issued each fall.
 Nominations can be self-submitted or submitted by others knowledgeable of the nominees' work.
 Recipient(s) are selected through a peer review process, led by SLU faculty.
-We are not currently accepting nominations.
+Current Call for Nominations can be found here [LINK].

 Previous Award Winners